Kalrez® FFKM Seals Help Minimize Wafer Process Contamination

 Fabricators have found that plasma is a very powerful tool for etching, CVD and stripping because all materials are consumed.
 FFKM seals are used in these processes because of their exceptional resistance to aggressive media.
 Prolonged exposure to plasmas can degrade seal surfaces resulting in particulate contamination even before sealing functionality is lost.
 The ideal seal, therefore, would resist surface degradation while maintaining sealing functionality.FFKM seals are designed to with stand chemical attack and provide extended seal life.
 They exhibit low weight lossand particle generation, thus improving wafer yield,increasing process reliability and reducing frequency of equipment maintenance.
-Figure 1 illustrates the relative particle generation in plasma for four FFKM compounds.
+See the relative particle generation in plasma for four FFKM compounds.

 High heat and temperature spikes can “cook” elastomeric seals causing them to become hard and brittle.
 When this occurs, their crosslink structure, the key to elasticity, becomes irreversibly damaged making effective sealing impossible.
 Elastomers can also degrade under high temperatures, causing outgassing to occur, thereby contaminating the process environment.
 Thermal processes like oxidation and diffusion need seals that resist not only the process chemicals, but also the extreme temperatures required.
 Reliable, in-service temperature ratings for sealing materials are best defined by long-term (672 hour) testing for seal force retention.
-Figure 2 shows the extremely low outgassing properties of a typical FFKM compound from room temperature up to 400°C.
+See extremely low outgassing properties of a typical FFKM compound from room temperature up to 400°C.